Closing Date: 30th September, 2025

 • Prosecutes juvenile cases as assigned; manages case intake and determines whether or not to proceed with charges; prepares and files petitions, orders, motions, and documents; interviews witnesses and victims; negotiates agreements; attends juvenile detention hearings.

-• Manages Family and Protective Services cases as assigned; represents the department in all legal proceedings; reviews with case workers; ensures that the best interest of the children are met; prepares and files motions, orders and petitions.
+• Manages Family and Protective Services cases as assigned; represents the department in all legal proceedings; reviews with case workers; ensures that the best interest of the children is met; prepares and files motions, orders, and petitions.

-• Maintains current knowledge of relevant criminal law issue/appellate decision of the Court of Criminal Appeals, 4th Court of Appeals, US Supreme Court, and other relevant federal courts; shares information with other attorneys.
+• Maintains current knowledge of relevant criminal law issues/appellate decisions of the Court of Criminal Appeals, 4th Court of Appeals, US Supreme Court, and other relevant federal courts; shares information with other attorneys.

 • Attends Mental Health Committee hearings and represents the State of Texas as well as other civil cases as assigned.